Hengyu/AnimalFarm/README.md

 The project has been built up using the following tools:

-- [`Jetpack Compose`](https://developer.android.com/jetpack/compose): A framework to build user interface in a declaritive fashion;
+- [`Jetpack Compose`](https://developer.android.com/jetpack/compose): A framework to build user interface in a declarative fashion;
-- [`Kotlin`](https://kotlinlang.org): A programming language for build Android projects.
+- [`Kotlin`](https://kotlinlang.org): A modern statically typed programming language that helps boost productivity, developer satisfaction, and code safety.

 ## License